 - Inclusion 2025: A Practitioner's Guide to Inclusive Museums and Symposium

-Each Museum Partner team will conduct community research, then develop and test a project in one of ten (10) museum professional areas, which will then be included in the toolkit:
+Each Museum Partner team conducted community research, then develop and tested a project in one of ten (10) museum professional areas, which are included in the toolkit:

 - Collections Development